ceph/ceph/doc/man/8/ceph-bluestore-tool.rst

    Instruct BlueFS to check the size of its block devices and, if they have expanded, make use of the additional space.

+:command:`bluefs-bdev-emergency-expand` --path *osd path*

+   Instruct BlueFS to check the size of its block devices and, if they have expanded, make use of the additional space.
+This differs from `bluefs-bdev-expand` in that it can be done in cases when bluefs is critically out of space and BlueStore cannot start.
+If expansion process is started but terminated, device cannot be used until expansion is restarted and finished.

 :command:`bluefs-bdev-new-wal` --path *osd path* --dev-target *new-device*

    Adds WAL device to BlueFS, fails if WAL device already exists.